ubffm/lingframe/lingframe-guide.md

 ### 4.4 References to research data

-References to corpora are modelled on `bf:Work` level like
+References to corpora are modelled on `bf:Instance` level like
 this:

 ```turtle